cinnamonizers/fantasy-backend/README.md

 - getVerses - Helper function that gets executed when the server starts to get verses information from the API and store into the DB

+## API Sample Responses
+### The Lord of the Rings (The One API)
+Movies

+[
+{
+id: 6,
+movie_id: '5cd95395de30eff6ebccde5b',
+movie_name: 'The Two Towers '
+},
+{
+id: 7,
+movie_id: '5cd95395de30eff6ebccde5c',
+movie_name: 'The Fellowship of the Ring'
+},
+{
+id: 8,
+movie_id: '5cd95395de30eff6ebccde5d',
+movie_name: 'The Return of the King'
+}
+]

+Quotes sample
+{
+id: 2,
+movie_name: 'The Fellowship of the Ring',
+quote: 'Who is she ?
+This woman you sing of ?',
+movie_id: '5cd95395de30eff6ebccde5c'
+},
+{
+id: 3,
+movie_name: 'The Fellowship of the Ring',
+quote: "Tis the Lady of L'thien.
+The Elf Maiden " + 'who gave her love to Beren ... a ' +
+'mortal',
+movie_id: '5cd95395de30eff6ebccde5c'
+}

+### Words API
+Sample - examples, definition and synonyms for words selected (kind) [
+[
+'a dry climate kind to asthmatics',
+'hot summer pavements are anything but kind to the feet', 'our neighbor was very kind about the window our son broke', 'what kinds of desserts are there?',
+'kind to sick patients',
+'a kind master',
+'kind words showing understanding and sympathy', 'thanked her for her kind letter'
+],
+[
+'agreeable, conducive to comfort',
+'tolerant and forgiving under provocation',
+'a category of things distinguished by ' +
+'some common characteristic or quality',
+'having or showing a tender and considerate and helpful ' + 'nature; used especially of persons and their behavior' ],
+[ 'genial', 'tolerant', 'form', 'sort', 'variety' ]
+]

 ## Change Log

 ### Day 1